MuhammadHamidRaza/ai-native-software-development/book-source/docs/01-Introducing-AI-Driven-Development/03-billion-dollar-ai/06-three-requirements.md

 #### 🤝 Practice Exercise

-Ask your AI Co-Teacher:
-> "Pick a failed product (or give me examples if I don't know any).
+> **Ask your AI**: "Pick a failed product (or give me examples if I don't know any).
 Which of the three requirements was this product missing?
 (1) Domain expertise, (2) Deep integrations, (3) Complete agentic solution?
 Then help me validate: Do we agree with this diagnosis, or is the framework oversimplifying why the product failed?"

 **Expected Outcome**: You'll practice applying the three-requirements framework to real failure cases and learn to use critical thinking to evaluate whether analytical frameworks truly explain outcomes.
 This teaches strategic analysis skills.